nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/light_ctl_srv.rst

 States
 ======

-The Generic Power OnOff Server model (extended by the Lightness Server model) contains the following states:
+The Generic Power OnOff Server model (extended by the Light Lightness Server model) contains the following states:

 Lightness: ``uint16_t``
     The Lightness state represents the emitted light level of an element, and ranges from ``0`` to ``65535``.